Invasion of Als (1658): Background

 In late September, the Allies reached Hamburg, and Sulzbach retreated to Sønderborg on Als.
 The allies eventually arrived to the island in October, and after realizing he could not stop the army, he retreated to Fredriksodde.
 Before departing, he left a force of 1,600 men and appointed Rutger von Ascheberg as commander on the island to defend it.
 Ascheberg's own regiment was also present on the island.
-Ascheberg was ordered to continuously patrol the island's shores and a supply depot for a one month-long siege was left in Sønderborg's castle.
+Ascheberg was ordered to continuously patrol the island's shores and a supply depot for a one month-long siege was left in Sønderborg Castle.

 Prelude

 In November, reports on the allies' movements became increasingly alarming.
 Ascheberg had the ship Der Strauss at his disposal, which was used to patrol between Als and the mainland, additionally to send messages to king Charles X Gustav on Funen.
 Philip of Sulzbach promptly sent reinforcements in gunpowder and soldiers to Ascheberg.

 The Swedish situation turned more precarious as the Dutch fleet entered Danish waters.
 On 1 November, Philip reported that the Dutch fleet had forced its way through the strait and believed it would soon threaten the Swedish positions.
 14 days later, a Dano–Dutch squadron came to Jutland's coast near Als, and an Allied landing on the island was inevitable.

 After discussions with Carl Gustaf Wrangel, Wrangel believed it would be best if Ascheberg waited until the sea froze over thus enabling him to march across the ice to Funen.
 In late November, Ascheberg reported that the allies were preparing to attack Als and Wrangel issued instructions for its defense.